All Products

 AnalyticDB:DELETE

-• The table on which you execute the DELETE statement must have a primary key.
+• The target table must have a primary key.

-• If you want to delete data from an entire table or partition, we recommend that you use the TRUNCATE TABLE or TRUNCATE TABLE PARTITION statement, instead of the DELETE statement.
+• To delete all rows from a table or partition, use TRUNCATE TABLE or TRUNCATE TABLE PARTITION instead.
 For more information, see TRUNCATE TABLE.

 Syntax